 Part of the microwave oven's control system, the triac is a device that helps channel the electricity from the source – for example, from the outlet through the cord – to the high-voltage system.

-The triac is a device in the control section that helps channel electricity.
-This electromechanical relay normally seals the circuits of the microwave away from the electricity flowing through the outlet.
-When the microwave is turned on, sensors indicate that all the devices are working and ready to produce the microwaves themselves.
-The triac then switches into an "on" position, allowing the electrical current to flow to the high voltage transformer.
+By default, this electromechanical relay seals the circuits of the microwave off from the electricity that flows through the outlet and the oven's plugged-in cord.
+However, when the microwave is turned on, sensors indicate that all the devices are working and ready to produce microwave energy to heat up your food or liquid.

 High Voltage Transformer

-This specially-made diode uses magnetic fields to control electrons so that as they pass through the diode they heat up the filament/cathode, which causes many of the electrons to split off in the form of microwave energy.
+This specially-made diode uses magnetic fields to control electrons.
+As the electrons pass through the diode, they heat up a filament, thus causing electrons to split off in the form of microwave energy.